The Android Device Support Session

 - Support Issue: If an issue was selected, this reports the name of the issue the customer selected.

 - Time in the System: This tracks the amount of time from the moment the session entered its first queue.

 - Public Site: Typically, this is listed as Default; however, if non-default sites are present, other sites may be available.

 - Required Skills: Skills associated with the specific issue selected by the customer.
 Skills are created and associated with issues by the BeyondTrust administrator from the BeyondTrust /login interface.

 - IP Address: The public and/or private IP address of the customer’s local system.

 If your administrator has enabled the XML API, you may designate an external key for use in session reports.
 Any custom session attributes enabled by your administrator will appear in a Custom Info tab.
 Click Copy to copy all information to your clipboard.

 You may continue to access files and system information while the customer is doing other things.
-If you send a chat message to the customer, the message will appear as a pop-up at the bottom of the device's screen.
+If you send a chat message to the customer, the message appears as a pop-up at the bottom of the device's screen.